Logic-Constrained Shortest Paths for Flight Planning: Application: Flight Planning With Traffic Flow Restrictions

-Traffic flow restrictions (TFRs) are logical constraints imposed on $\threedgraph$.
-Clearly, the calculation of cost minimal routes between two airports in $\threedgraph$ s.t.\ no TFR is violated gives rise to an LCSP instance (cf. \Cref{sec:introduction}).
-TFRs are given as a conjunction of \emph{restrictions}.
-Each restriction is in disjunctive normal form, i.e., it is a disjunction of \emph{clauses}.
-Literals in these clauses correspond to arrival or departure events, arcs or vertices at specific height intervals.
+\glspl{tfr} are given as a conjunction of \emph{restrictions}.
+Each restriction is in \gls{dnf}, i.e., it is a disjunction of conjunctive \emph{clauses}.
+Literals in these clauses correspond to arrival or departure events, arcs, or vertices at specific height intervals.
 They don't correspond to arcs in $\threedgraph$, but instead to sets of arcs and also vertices.
-Adapting \cref{algo:bb} is straightforward.
+Adapting \cref{lcsp:algo:bb} is straightforward.

-We transform the traffic flow restrictions $\tfrform$ over the graph variables $\VG$ into a CNF formula $\form$ using the standard Tseitin transformation \cite{Tseitin1983}.
-As discussed in \cref{sec:problem_formulation}, this leads to the introduction of free variables $\VF$ that do not correspond to arcs or vertices in $\G$.
-The transformation is performed as follows: We begin with an empty CNF formula $\form$.
-For each restriction $R$ in $\tfrform$, which can be written as we introduce free variables $C_1,\dots C_r$ to $\VF$, add $C_1\lor \dots \lor C_r$ to $\form$ and, for each $i \in 1,\dots, r$, we add the clauses
+We transform the traffic flow restrictions $\tfrform$ over the graph variables $\VG$ into a \gls{cnf} formula $\form$ using the standard Tseitin transformation \citep{Tseitin1983}.
+As discussed in \cref{lcsp:sec:problem_formulation}, this leads to the introduction of free variables $\VF$ that do not correspond to arcs or vertices in $\G$.
+The transformation is performed as follows: We begin with an empty \gls{cnf} formula $\form$.
+For each restriction $R$ in $\tfrform$, which can be written as we introduce free variables $C_1,\dots C_r$ to $\VF$, add $C_1\lor \dots \lor C_r$ to $\form$, and, for each $i \in 1,\dots, r$, we add the clauses

-via conjunction to $\form$. \Cref{eq:equisat} implies
+via conjunction to $\form$. \Cref{lcsp:eq:equisat} implies

-i.e, we can identify the (DNF) clause $\lit_{i1} \land \dots \land \lit_{ik_i} $ with the variable $C_i$ and write $\lit_{ij}\in C_i$ for any $\lit_{ij}$ with $j\in1,\dots,k_i$.
+i.e, we can identify the \gls{dnf} clause $\lit_{i1} \land \dots \land \lit_{ik_i} $ with the variable $C_i$ and write $\lit_{ij}\in C_i$ for any $\lit_{ij}$ with $j\in1,\dots,k_i$.

-Applying this procedure yields a CNF formula $\form$ that is equisatisfiable to $\tfrform$ but not equivalent.
-Still, any complete assignment that satisfies $\tfrform$ trivially induces a (partial) assignment that satisfies $\form$ and that, by \cref{eq:equisat}, can be transformed into a complete assignment in linear time.
-In particular, this allows us to uniquely extend any assignment $\tent = \trail \cup \trail_p$ induced by $p$ to a complete assignment.
-Checking satisfiability of $\form\cond\tent$ in \cref{algo:bb:satresolution} then reduces to checking whether $\form\cond\tent$ is the empty set.
+Applying this procedure yields a \gls{cnf} formula $\form$ that is equisatisfiable to $\tfrform$ but not equivalent (due to the introduction of new variables).
+Still, any complete assignment that satisfies $\tfrform$ trivially induces a (partial) assignment that satisfies $\form$ and that, by \cref{lcsp:eq:equisat}, can be transformed into a complete assignment in linear time.
+In particular, this allows us to uniquely extend any assignment $\tent := \trail \cup \tent_p$ induced by $p$ to a complete assignment.
+Checking satisfiability of $\form\cond\tent$ in \cref{lcsp:algo:bb:satresolution} then reduces to checking whether $\form\cond\tent$ is the empty set.

 If $\form\cond\tent$ is not empty, we can thus easily derive the conflict $\confl$ by listing all clauses in $\form \cond \trail$ that $\tent$ does not satisfy, i.e,